FreddieK/Jupyter-Notebooks/algorithms/decision_tree/Decision Tree.md

 Thus began some digging and experimenting.

 ## Pseudo algorithm
-1. Starting with the complete dataset, identify the feature and threshold that has the highest prediction power and split the tree based on that
+1. Starting with the complete dataset, identify the feature and threshold that has the highest prediction power and split the tree based on that.
-2. Recursively keep growing the tree greedily until stopping criterias are met (depth, lack of improvement, threshold on min number of examples in the leaf etc.)
+2. Recursively keep growing the tree greedily until stopping criterias are met (depth, lack of improvement, threshold on min number of examples in the leaf etc.).
-3. Prune tree, and other optimisations
+3. Prune tree, and other optimisations.

 ## Classification
 When reading online, you find tons of examples of building a classification tree, either using [Gini impurity](https://en.wikipedia.org/wiki/Decision_tree_learning#Gini_impurity) or Information Gain.
 Based in information theory, the idea is to reduce the entropy (amount of information needed to describe the data) as much as possible with each split.